Cheniere expects gradual rise in LNG demand with COVID-19 vaccine rollout

 Lockdown measures implemented to curb the pandemic slashed demand for energy and hurt prices for natural gas in 2020.
 But with economic recovery in Asia, particularly in China, in the second half of the year, fuel sales have picked up.

-“A slow return towards normal is expected to occur in the coming months, depending on the speed of vaccine rollout within regions, and the speed and shape of economic recovery across the LNG importing nations,” Cheniere, the largest producer of LNG in the United States, said.
+“A slow return towards normal is expected to occur in the coming months, depending on the speed of vaccine rollout within regions, and the speed and shape of economic recovery across the LNG importing nations,” Cheniere, the largest U.S. LNG producer, said.

 LNG prices in Asia, one of the fastest growing markets for the fuel, surged to record highs in January due to low stocks, a cold winter, global production outages and shipping delays.